On this page

 Quitting Smoking

-The most important step in preventing and managing COPD is to quit smoking.
+Priority #1 in preventing and managing COPD is to quit smoking.
 Quitting smoking can slow the progression of the disease and improve symptoms – even if someone has been smoking for a long time.
-There are many resources available to help people quit smoking, including nicotine replacement therapy, prescription medications, and support groups.
+There are so many resources available to help people quit smoking, including nicotine replacement therapy, prescription medications, and support groups.

 Avoiding Lung Irritants

-In addition to quitting smoking, it is important to avoid exposure to other lung irritants including secondhand smoke, air pollution, and occupational hazards.
-This may involve making lifestyle changes, but ultimately these changes are for the best.
+Avoiding exposure to lung irritants like secondhand smoke, air pollution, and occupational hazards all help.
+This may involve making lifestyle changes, but ultimately these changes are for the best!

 Vaccinations

-People with COPD are at increased risk of respiratory infections, which can lead to exacerbations and worsening of symptoms.
-Vaccinations like the annual flu shot and the pneumococcal vaccine can help reduce the risk of these infections.
-The newer RSV vaccine is also recommended for adults over 60 years of age.
+People with COPD have a higher risk of respiratory infections, which can lead to exacerbations and severe symptoms.
+Vaccinations like the annual flu shot and the pneumococcal vaccine offer excellent protection.
+The newer RSV vaccine is also recommended for older adults.

 Bronchodilators and Corticosteroids